Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

 For continuoues integration we have made 3 tests, which respectively tests the data structure, our model and the training of our model.
 The three tests are all included in the 'tests' folder.
-As the group members are using different operating systems and versions of python, we have set up the tests such that they run for both "ubuntu-latest" and "macos-latest", as well as two versions of python.
+As the group members are using different operating systems and versions of python, we have set up the tests such that they run for both "ubuntu-latest" and "macos-latest", as well as a single version of python.
 This is reflected in the .github/workflows/tests.yaml file.
-To enforce good coding practices we have utilised ruff in our pre-commit.
-Other pre-commits that ensure that uv.lock exists and prints a requirements.txt for anyone not wanting to use uv for dependencies.
+To enforce good coding practices we have utilised ruff for linting in our pre-commit.
+Other pre-commits that ensure that uv.lock exists and prints a requirements.txt for anyone not wanting to use uv for dependencies these can be seen in the [pre-commit file](https://github.com/Fiehn/wiki-classification-mlops/blob/main/.pre-commit-config.yaml) with some custom actions added in the [uv-package-check.sh](https://github.com/Fiehn/wiki-classification-mlops/blob/main/uv-package-check.sh).
+We attempted to make it standard practice to run pre-commit before any commit but there was nothing set up to enforce this.
 We set up a trigger to build the test and train docker builds in GCP whenever there is a push to main along with this we set up continuous deployment of the api docker in cloud run again at a push to main.

+An example of a triggered github action workflow can be seen on the main branch or by following the [link](https://github.com/Fiehn/wiki-classification-mlops/actions/runs/12935606205).

 ## Running code and tracking experiments